michaelplanknz/ethnicity-disease-model-public/README.md

 # 4. How to make the plots

-Run the top-level script `makePlots.m`.
+Run the top-level script `plotGraphs.m`.

 This reads in the results generated in the previous step from the `output/` folder, makes a selection of plots, and saves them in the `figures/` folder.